Skip Navigation

 2.2.1 - Alberta

-Alberta has developed a large emitters GHG emissions reduction program.
+Alberta was the first jurisdiction in Canada to develop a large emitters GHG emissions reduction program.
 Under the Emissions Management and Climate Resilience Act and the Technology Innovation and Emissions Reduction Regulation, Alberta’s large emitters GHG emissions reduction program includes emissions trading systems, mandatory reporting, and the creation of a Climate Change and Emissions Management Fund (Fund) for implementing new technologies.
-Facilities that emit more than 100,000 tonnes of carbon dioxide equivalent (CO2e) per year or import more than 10,000 tonnes of hydrogen annually are required to meet established emissions intensity benchmarks, which increase in intensity each year.
-If they are unable to do so through operational improvements, they have three credit mechanisms available to apply against their emissions.
+Facilities that emit more than 100,000 tonnes of carbon dioxide equivalent (CO2e) per year or import more than 10,000 tonnes of hydrogen annually are required to meet established emissions intensity benchmarks, which benchmarks become stricter each year.
+If they are unable to do so through operational improvements, facilities have three credit mechanisms available to apply against their emissions.
 They can: (i) purchase emissions offsets, (ii) purchase emissions performance credits, or (iii) contribute to the Fund (Fund Credit).
-The price of a Fund Credit is consistent with the GGPPA, which is C$80 per tonne for 2024.
+The price of a Fund Credit is consistent with the GGPPA, which is C$95 per tonne for 2025.

 The Alberta Oil Sands Emissions Limit Act sets a cumulative GHG emissions limit of 100 megatonnes per year for all oil sand sites in Alberta.
 The regulatory scheme required to put into practice this emissions limit is still in development and is anticipated to include some type of a cap-and-trade component.